 Management recognized the need for change in the credit policy, and proposed a modification that shareholders approved in May 2014.69 The new policy opens market-based lending to "green" and "yellow" category countries (see Table 1, above), but with several caveats.
-Notably, a country must have a "sustainable macroeconomic

-^{} Tanzania issue was a private placement in the London market.
+Notably, a country must have a "sustainable macroeconomic position" and the loan must be approved by the AfDB's Credit Risk Committee70-both requirements that offer considerable degree of leeway to the bank.
+As well, the policy calls for more rigorous assessment of project development impact.
+How this will play out in practice is not yet clear, but the change is clearly a step in the right direction.
+If well implemented, this new policy has the potential to increase the AfDB's development impact through projects in more countries, improve its own financial strength and loan portfolio, and reduce the fiscal burden of debt repayments to borrower countries compared to private sources of finance (due to the lower interest rates on AfDB loans).